LuxciumProject/ahmyzsh/README.md

 I use a different branch for each of my computers (or workflows).
 I am using the [luxcium](https://github.com/Luxcium/ahmyzsh/tree/luxcium) branch on my macOS and [pc-master-race](https://github.com/Luxcium/ahmyzsh/tree/pc-master-race) branch fo my WSL on windows and now my main computer is using fedora so I am using the [fedora-working-station](https://github.com/Luxcium/ahmyzsh/tree/fedora-working-station) as my main development branch...

+## THESES FILES CANNOT BE USED `AS IS`

+Consider this text as being part of each files you get from this repo.
+Files or part of code under MIT liscense will be taged accordingly.

 ```shell
 ################################################################################
 ##                                                                            ##